stephaniemartyna/architecture-decision-record/Backend-Language.md

 # Backend Language

 **Context**
 The project requires a backend server to host the retail company's information about products and user information such as order history.
-The language we choose for the server must be able to handle multiple instances of data syncronization and data manipulation in order to create a responsive user experience.
+The language we choose for the server must be able to handle multiple instances of data synchronization and data manipulation in order to create a responsive user experience.

 **Decision**
 After thorough consideration we have selected Java as the backend language for this project.